Calculate metrics for sites and species relative to bioregions and chorotypes

 verbose = TRUE)

-#> The bioregionalization is based on occurence data and comat is based on occurence data so occurrence-based indices will be computed.
+#> The bioregionalization is based on occurence data and comat is based on occurence data so occurrence-based metrics will be computed.